Aai Majhi Kalubai

-Aai Majhi Kalubai is an Indian Marathi language television series which premiered from 14 September 2020 on Sony Marathi.
+Aai Majhi Kalubai is an Indian Marathi language TV series which aired on Sony Marathi.
+It premiered from 14 September 2020 and ended on 15 August 2021.
 It starred Alka Kubal, Rashmi Anpat and Vivek Sangle in lead roles.

 Plot

-Aarya is a 21 year old girl who is beautiful, scatterbrained & naughty but at the same time is genuine and clean hearted.
+Aarya is a 21-year-old girl described as beautiful, scatterbrained, and naughty, but also genuine and clean-hearted.
 She believes in meeting new people and making new friends.
-Her positivity will amaze everyone.
-There’s a spark in her appearance and character which has a special reason behind it.
-Aarya is born because of the blessings of Goddess Kalubai.
-This is a wonderful story of how Goddess Kalubai stands behind a common devotee and makes her divine miracle.
+According to the show's description, her positivity amazes everyone, and there is a spark in her appearance and character for a special reason: Aarya is born because of the blessings of Goddess Kalubai.
+The story is described as showing how Goddess Kalubai stands behind a common devotee and makes her divine miracle.